2024-2026 Guide To River Cruising

 Are river cruises suitable for families?

 Whilst the majority of river cruises are most suited to adults, there is a move towards multi-generational river cruising.
-Three of the most family-friendly river cruise lines are AmaWaterways, A-ROSA, and CroisiEurope.
+Three of the most family-friendly river cruise lines are AmaWaterways, A-Rosa, and CroisiEurope.
 You will find family accommodation, interconnecting and solo cabins onboard these ships, making them suitable for families.
 A-Rosa and CroisiEurope even have a free-child policy for those under 16, plus kids clubs and activities on certain cruisees.
 AmaWaterways, whilst welcoming older families, do not recommend river cruising for children under the age of 7.
 If you are an active family with older children, a river cruise could be a great option to spend quality time together.

 River Cruising for Solo Travellers